This is my review of SparkToro, the new software developed by Rand Fishkin and Casey Henry, formerly at Moz.

 Percent of audience, as seen before this is the estimated amount of people talking about “google tag manager” also following this podcast;

-Number of episodes, which displays the number of Podcasts via iTunes.
+The number of episodes, which displays the number of Podcasts via iTunes.
 At the moment SparkToro doesn’t show other sources like Spotify, but I am sure soon it will be added.

 Last podcast, the date when the last podcast aired via iTunes.